kmansoft/longview-go/README.md

 https://github.com/linode/longview

-I like the software, but don't like that it's written in Perl and that I it installed a whole bunch of Perl libraries (modules) as dependencies.
+I like the software, but don't like that it's written in Perl and installed a whole bunch of Perl libraries (modules) as dependencies.

 A Go version will just be a single executable, as usual.